natalka1122/Eve-NG-in-Google-Cloud/README.md

 +--------------------------------------+
 ```

-* Select next, next, next all the way through, dont set a password or anything else outside of the defaults.
-You will be kicked out of the ssh session but should be able to ssh back in when needed.

-* But for now from the Google Cloud Platform Dashboard click the arrow in the right corner of the external IP address, this will HTTP to eve-ng.
+* Open `Google Cloud Platform Dashboard` and naviage to `Compute Engine > VM Instances`, and click the `arrow` in the right corner of the external IP address, this will HTTP to eve-ng.

 * You should now be able to log on with the default username `admin` password `eve`

-> eve-ng requires the kernel to be 4.9
+> eve-ng requires the kernel to be 4.9.
+If you say on the newer current kenrel and dont downgrade UKSM wont start.

 * Check what kernel you are using: